Community Handbook:Community Standards

 Pets

-Please note if a full carpet replacement is necessary, the minimum cost begins at $3,500.
+Please note that if a full carpet replacement is necessary, the minimum cost begins at $3,500.
 If you are aware of any stray animals in the area, please contact UPD at (903) 886-5868 to request removal.
 For information about Assistance Animals, see Assistance Animals policy.

 Prohibited Items